itlab-vision/dl-benchmark/README.md

   - `TensorFlow` is a directory of Dockerfiles for Intel® Optimizations for TensorFlow.
   - `MXNet` is a directory of Dockerfiles for MXNet.
-  - `ONNXRuntime` is a directory of Dockerfiles for ONNXRuntime.
+  - `ONNXRuntime` is a directory of Dockerfiles for ONNX Runtime.
   - `OpenCV` is a directory of Dockerfiles for OpenCV.

 - `docs` directory contains auxiliary documentation.
 Please, find